PirateSuit/MechaCar_Statistical_Analysis/README.md

 ![image name](https://github.com/PirateSuit/MechaCar_Statistical_Analysis/blob/main/Resources/t%20test%20lot%203.png)

 This T-Test does show a slight statistcal difference from the population mean.
 With a p-value of .04, we could reject the null hypothesis.
 This lot likely warrants closer testing.

+## Study Design: MechaCar vs Competition

+When choosing a car, there are many tradeoffs.
+For example, people may choose more power, more speed or torque, at the cost of fuel efficiency or size.
+Something less likely to be dismissed in favor of other aspects however, is safety.
+No one will care if the MechaCar gets great gas mileage or has all the great features if it will kill you at the slightest incident.

+### Metrics to Test

+There is certainly an onslaught of safety tests that any new vehicle goes through.
+From these tests, we could take and compare the front, rear, and side collision data against the competition.

+### Null Hypothesis
+H0: The collision data of the MechaCar is similar to the collision data of the competitions vehicles in the same class.<br>
+Ha: The collision data of the MechaCar is statistically better or worse than the competitions vehicles in the same class.